DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-plugin.md

 ### <a name="table-column"></a>TableColumn

-Describes table column properties that the Table plugin takes into account.
+Describes table column properties that the TablePlugin takes into account.

 A value with the following shape: